 Now, let’s look at a metric called average engagement time.
 You’ll find this stat in Google Analytics in the Reports » Engagement » Overview screen.

 That’s because people who stay on your site longer are more likely to turn into paying customers, subscribers, or fans.
 So, how do you get people to stay longer?
-There’s no magical answer, except to improve your visitors’ experience as best you can.
+There’s no magical answer except to improve your visitors’ experience as best you can.

 Tracking Other Conversions

-However, conversions don’t have to be monetary.
+Conversions don’t have to be monetary.
 In fact, you can define many different activities as conversions.
 You can set a conversion when a visitor downloads a file, subscribes to your list, or clicks an affiliate link on your site.

 To set up other conversions besides purchases in Google Analytics, go to the Configure screen.